Protest and Religion: An Overview

 (12.)
-The following articles of this volume provide a detailed look at religion and protest in the United States (Munson, forthcoming), China (Tao, forthcoming), and Poland (Kosicki, forthcoming).
+Articles in this volume provide a detailed look at religion and protest in the United States (Munson), China (Tao), and Poland (Kosicki).

 (13.)
 It is important to note that this section is not solely on single case studies.
 Many of the works on Arab and/or Muslim world are cross-country case studies that shed light on beyond a single case.